terablaze/terablaze/README.md

 If you are not using the build in PHP server, visit your installation folder in your browser through your server *(could be a live domain, remote ip or localhost if you are running on a local machine)*.

-If you see the **TeraBlaze** welcome page without errors, then your installation is successful.
+If you see the **Terablaze** welcome page without errors, then your installation is successful.

 The controller to the welcome page is `src/App/Controller/WelcomeController.php` and the view file is `src/App/views/welcome.php`